-Career advancement opportunities exist in education, administration, research, and in commercial companies as education/application specialists, sales representatives, and technical advisory.
+Career advancement opportunities exist in education, administration, research, and in commercial companies as education/application specialists, sales representatives, and technical advisors.

-- Completed application. - High school transcript or equivalent.
-For a list of equivalents, go to www.nwtc.edu/gettingstarted - As a requirement for program application, an Academic Skills Assessment (Accuplacer) or ACT assessment with appropriate benchmark scores is necessary within the last three years.
-Academic Skills Assessment program benchmarks of Reading Comprehension: 90; Arithmetic: 70; Sentence Skills: 84; Algebra: 60, or minimum standard composite score of 22 on the ACT (minimum of math 21, reading 21, sentence skills 21), must be met prior to submitting an application.
+- Completed application and all items listed below. - High school transcript or equivalent.
+(For a list of equivalents, go to www.nwtc.edu/gettingstarted.) - As a requirement for program application, an Academic Skills Assessment (Accuplacer) or ACT assessment with appropriate benchmark scores is necessary within the last three years.
+Academic Skills Assessment program benchmarks of Reading Comprehension: 90; Arithmetic: 70; Sentence Skills: 84; Algebra: 63, or minimum standard composite score of 22 on the ACT (minimum of Math 21, Reading 21, English 21), must be met prior to submitting an application.
 Remediation options are available to reach required scores.
 Proof of remediation may be demonstrated by an Academic Skills Assessment post-test or completion of an approved course in the content requiring remediation.
-To learn more about these assessments and program benchmark scores, please contact a counselor, (920) 498-5444 or (888) 385-6982. - One year of Algebra, Biology, Chemistry, and Physics with a grade of "B" or better.
-If high school courses, "B" in two semesters of each.
-Candidates submitting applications to the DMS program must also provide: - Three references from professional or academic experiences submitted on NWTC forms. - An essay (no more than 1,000 words) completed on campus in the Assessment Center.
-The essay must include why they are interested in and their knowledge of the profession, experience in healthcare, specific skills and duties of a sonographer, and characteristics that make them a good candidate for the program.
+To learn more about these assessments and program benchmark scores, please contact a counselor at (920) 498-5444 or (888) 385-6982. - Two semesters in high school, or one semester in college of Algebra, Biology, and Chemistry with a grade of "B" or better. - Enrolled in Physics at time of application (see 'Requirements for Entry' for additional information).

+Candidates submitting applications to the DMS program must also provide:

+- Three references from professional or academic experiences submitted on NWTC forms. - An essay (no more than 1,000 words) completed on campus in the Assessment Center.
+The essay must explain why their interest in, and how their knowledge of the profession, experience in healthcare, specific skills and duties of a sonographer, and characteristics make them a good candidate for the program.

-The DMS program follows a competitive enrollment process whereby candidate applications are reviewed by a Selection Committee.
+The DMS program follows a competitive enrollment process whereby candidate applications are reviewed by a selection committee.
 Candidates are ranked in the following categories: Assessment, Math/Science, Essays, References.
 The highest ranking candidates will be offered a place on the program wait list.
 Remaining candidates will have the opportunity to re-apply.